 Some states have specific requirements for content and filing procedures.
 In the interest of not rehashing a topic that others have covered really well, I am simply going to refer you to one of the many sites that have written about generating Estoppels such as here and here in Florida, here in Texas, and here in California.
 We have also prepared a free sample Estoppel letter that you can customize to meet your needs.

 If you're a TOPS user, you can import this sample letter into your TOPS' form letter program to auto-generate your estoppel letters.
 If you don't use TOPS, you can still use the letter!
 Just open it up in MS Word and manually replace the merge codes with the correct information for each specific resale you process.

 You need to retain an accurate history

 Once the Estoppel terms are satisfied and the resale has been successfully concluded, it's time to change the owner in your accounting/management software.
 Any outstanding violations, architectural complaints or owed dues should have been handled prior to the sale through the Estoppel, so it's time to wipe the slate clean.
 But don't just delete everything!
 You'll need to retain the history for potential legal problems in the future.

-One of the features that sets CAM accounting software apart from generic accounting packages like Quickbooks is the ability to automatically retain a full electronic history of home ownership in the community.
+One of the features that sets CAM accounting software (like TOPS [ONE]), apart from generic accounting packages like Quickbooks is the ability to automatically retain a full electronic history of home ownership in the community.
 As the legal account of the association's affairs, this history needs to include a comprehensive record of all home sales (settlement and resale dates), accounting history (charges and payments) and property changes (violations and architectural change submissions).